AlexVipond/jennifervipond.github.io/_posts/2017-12-28-common-sense-leadership.md

 #### The Second Amendment

 Gun violence is a major problem in our district.
 Enforcement of our current gun laws is the first step in improving the safety of the residents of our district.
-The Second Amendment guarantees our right to bear arms, but common sense dictates that gun ownership should be restricted to only those people who are legally eligible to own guns.
+The Second Amendment guarantees our right to bear arms, but real life experience dictates that gun ownership should be restricted to only those people who are legally eligible to own guns.

 >I will protect the legal ownership of guns.